bit24-com/slate/source/includes/overview.md

         MD_SUBSCRIBE = 38,

 ## Required Fields by Message Type and Order Type
      The numerals in the Field Name row indicate the order type listed above.
-The names in the Field Name column are the names of the fields in the BOTransaction message.
-An x in the row corresponding to the order type means that field is required for that order type and message type.
-Example, Field Name: StopLimitPrice is required in the STOP_MKT order type (3) as indicated in the intersection of the Field Name column, StopLimitPrice and row header: 3.
+To find out if a particular field is required find the field name in the left hand column and then find the numerical value corresponding to the order type listed in the preceeding section.
+       Example:  To determine if the StopLimit price must be included in an OCO order, find the numerical value of the OCO order type in the section above (8) and then find StopLimitPrice in the left hand column and then go to the right to the header value of 8.
+In this case, yes, StopLimitPrice is required when sending the message ORDER_NEW with the ORDER_TYPE = OCO (8).

 Message Type:  ORDER_NEW